 Now I was fed up of this edge gateway.
-I went for a smoke break and was thinking about what can be done next as I already have tried N number of things.
+I took a quick break and was thinking about what can be done next as I already have tried N number of things.
 Then a thought struck my mind that I have not checked NSX manager yet.

 The moment i came back at my desk, I opened NSX manager UI and bingo I found the issue. vCenter Server was disconnected in the NSX manager.

 I bounced the NSX manager management service and vCenter was connected back.
 Now When I triggered redeploy task once again, both edge VM (old) were deleted and a fresh set of VM’s were deployed and HA was established back between both VM’s.